Configuring Okta SSO for Backstage Developer Portals

 Context & Architecture Alignment

 Backstage relies on a pluggable authentication architecture that delegates identity verification to external providers.
 When implementing enterprise-grade access, platform teams typically standardize on OIDC & SSO Configuration to maintain consistent session management across internal tooling.
 Okta acts as the central identity broker, issuing ID tokens that Backstage consumes to resolve user entities.
-The integration bypasses legacy cookie-based auth in favor of stateless JWT validation, which aligns with modern cloud-native security baselines.
+The integration uses Backstage’s built-in @backstage/plugin-auth-backend-module-okta-provider in place of legacy cookie-based auth, aligning with modern cloud-native security baselines.

 Exact Configuration & Deployment Steps